twoscoops/two-scoops-of-django-1.8/change_list.md

   * Pointed text at correct code example, thanks to Nicolas Pannetier (#77)
 * Chapter: Best Practices for CBVs
   * Fixed `get_object_or_404`, thanks to Adam Bogdał (#65)
-* Chapter: Common Patterns for forms
+* Chapter: Common Patterns for Forms
   * Pointed text at correct code example, thanks to @NPann (#77)
   * Addressed `forms.ValidationError` argument for `code`, thanks to @arnaudlimbourg and @mjtamlyn  (#63)
 * Chapter: Utilities
   * Added section on creating `utils.py`
+* Link cleanup

 ## Two Scoops of Django 1.8 Change List Update #3